 - Sunflower Oil , for deep frying Ingredients for the Samosa Filling

-- 3 cups Potatoes (Aloo) , boiled, diced small (about 3 to 4 large potatoes)
+- 4 Potatoes (Aloo) , boiled and diced small

-- 1/2 cup Raw Peanuts (Moongphali) , shelled and roasted
+- 1/4 cup Roasted Peanuts (Moongphali) , shelled and roasted

 - 1/2 teaspoon Turmeric powder (Haldi)

-- Red Chilli powder , optional to taste
+- 1 teaspoon Red Chilli powder , or to taste

-How to make Samosa Recipe (A Spiced Potato Tea Time Snack
+How to make Punjabi Samosa Recipe - A Spiced Potato Tea Time Snack

 Combine the flour, salt, ajwain and oil until the flour resembles coarse crumbs.
 Make a well in the centre and add water little at a time and knead well for five minutes to make firm dough.

 Cover the dough and allow it to rest for 20 minutes.
-Knead it once again and divide the dough into 15 portions and keep the portions covered to prevent them from drying.
+Knead it once again and divide the dough into 10 to 12 portions and keep the portions covered to prevent them from drying.

-Stir for 3-4 minutes on low flame and finally add the peas and combine it with the potato mixture.
+Stir for 3-4 minutes on low flame and finally add the peas, peanuts and coriander leaves and combine it with the potato mixture.
 Set aside to cool.
-Once cooled stir in the freshly chopped coriander leaves.